-Guided by a strict program describing the operations of the branch with extreme precision, the project was to resolve itineraries of both people and vehicles and avoid any crossings or interferences that might stand in contradiction to the precautions required in a vault.
+The bank of Spain branches are somewhat like fortresses, or, so to speak, peculiar safes facilitating the movement of that singular type of fluid called money.
+Guided by a strict program describing the operations of the branch with extreme precision, the project had to resolve itineraries of both people and vehicles and avoid any crossings or interferences that might stand in contradiction to the precautions required in a vault.

+From the start the idea was to fit the program into a single closed, perfect solid.
+A degree of diversity is achieved inside through a system of voids providing for connection between floors and spaces, but the exterior volume remains unaffected.
 Neatly fitted into this regular, almost square figure composed of 2.4 x 2.4-meter modules are surfaces and shapes which, through concatenation, address the diverse requirements of the program.
 The near square gets cut up by way of sequences and axes giving rise to a system of autonomous figures, without ever breaking the perimeter.

-The bulk of the bank consists of continuous horizontal bands of rubblework, combining portico, facades and walls.
+The bulk of the bank consists of continuous horizontal bands of rubblework, combining portico, facades, and walls.
 One discerns a system of landscaped platforms accentuating the fortresslike character of the building.
 The red stone from Alicante plays a primordial role, its thick texture evident in the vigorously drawn rows, thanks to oblique cuts in the joints.

-Banco de España.
+Banco de España